 The Manningtree & District/Frankenberg Partnership Association

-However, there WAS celebration in the form of a beautiful book of memories which is witness to "50 Years of Partnership & Friendship".
-It has been warmly received by our members.
-Anyone who had links with the Partnership in the past is invited to contact the secretary for a copy of the book - while stocks last.
+We can also look back at some celebration, namely in the form of a beautiful book of memories which is witness to "50 Years of Partnership & Friendship".
+It has been warmly received by all our members here as well as by our friends in Frankenberg.

 In October the Book of Memories Arrived in Germany

 Copies of the book were distributed to all partnership members in Frankenberg, including many singers of the Kantorei choir.

 A delegation received copies of the book outside the Rathaus in Frankenberg on behalf of the town and partnership members.